aakashraj96/audio-conf-starter-kit/README.md

 #### 8. Launch janus server

+- Create an empty log file in home folder:
+  `touch janus.log`
+- Add the log file in janus config.
+In `/opt/janus/etc/janus/janus.jcfg`, uncomment `log_to_file` line and edit it to:
+  `log_to_file = "/home/ubuntu/janus.log"`
-Insert your EC2 instance public IP in the below command and launch janus server as a background process in port 8088.
+- Insert your EC2 instance public IP in the below command and launch janus server as a background process in port 8088.

-- `/opt/janus/bin/janus --nat-1-1=<EC2_INSTANCE_PUBLIC_IP> --keep-private-host --daemon`
+  `sudo /opt/janus/bin/janus --nat-1-1=<EC2_INSTANCE_PUBLIC_IP> --keep-private-host --daemon`

 #### 9. Setup a reverse proxy to janus server in nginx config